cyberark/community/README.md

 ### [CyberArk Labs](Labs/README.md)

 #### What we do
-The security research groups at Cyberark Labs are busy with studying the attack surface of common and emerging technologies.
+The security research groups at CyberArk Labs are busy with studying the attack surface of common and emerging technologies.
 We fuzz, poke, bypass, maneuver, misuse, escalate, hijack, deny service, degrade, escape and exploit the technologies, and from time to time we share here new tools you can use to detect vulnerabilities and identify threats; based on our research of course.